March 26 Tanah lot Temple

 Last stop was the Ujung water palace which was also destroyed by the volcano but lovingly restored.

-April 14 Nyoman is driving us from Candi Dasa to our final airbnb in Ubud.
-Along the way we stop at the Goa Lawah (Bat Cave) temple.
-We didn’t see any bats but did hear many students learing to play the traditional Balinese instruments.
+April 14 Nyoman drove us from Candi Dasa to our final airbnb in Ubud.
+Along the way we stopped at the Goa Lawah (Bat Cave) temple.
+We didn’t see any bats but did hear many students learning to play the traditional Balinese instruments.

 This photo will always remind me of eating ice cream for breakfast - 1st time ever.
 It will also remind me of the Canang Sari - offerings placed on all entrances of houses and shops.
-It is an expression of gratitude for the benefit from the good spirits to ward off evil spirits and avoid harm to the family.
+It is an expression of gratitude to the good spirit.
+The good spirits ward off evil spirits and harm to the family.
 These offerings are also placed on a high shrines.
 These offerings always have the 3 basic Hindu colors: red for Brahma, green, black or blue for Vishnu and white for Shiva - symbolizing the holy trinity.
 Incense carries the offerings to the higher realms.

 April 7 We had an expensive driver who drove us from Sanur to Candi Dasa.
 I must use Nyoman from now on.
 I have “friended” Nyoman on Facebook should we come back to Bali.
-We have an airbnb located at the Bali Palm resort.
-We have a lovely patio, couch and small kitchen for cooking breakfast.
+We had an airbnb located at the Bali Palm resort.
+The apartment had a lovely patio, couch and small kitchen for cooking breakfast.